Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streams_and_tasks/getting_started_with_streams_and_tasks.md

 select count(*) from CC_TRANS_STAGING_VIEW_STREAM;
 ```

-Note: Note the first time it runs, the Stream will show just the initial records (1,000,000).
+Note: The Stream will first show just the initial records (1,000,000).
 Once those are consumed for the initial rows, then the stream will show the rows added by the scheduled tasks.

 ### r)  Schedule Task
 Resume Task so it will run on its schedule.
 Note it is fully independent of the other tasks we have running.
 You can also configure tasks to run at a certain time, using CRON-based syntax option.